itscola/KateClient/README.md

 ## Some classes was created before development.
 This is no problem , I always create most of the classes during the programming design phase.

-# The official repositories
+# The official repository:
-The official repositories is https://github.com/itscola/KateClient .
+The official repository is https://github.com/itscola/KateClient .
-If you found KateClient from another link, well ,The link is fake.
+If you found KateClient from another link, well ,The link is not official.